 During her rotations in optometry school, she worked at the internationally-acclaimed Perkins School for the Blind, School of Helen Keller.
 Since this time, she has had a focus on helping patients with low vision improve their functional abilities.
 With her knowledge of low vision devices, she enjoys helping those with severe difficulties seeing improve their daily lives.

 Dr. Ramsey is an enthusiastic volunteer and in 2011, she established a vision clinic with the Raleigh Rescue Mission which provides services for Raleigh’s homeless community.
 She has given comprehensive eye exams and full ocular health evaluations to hundreds of those in need in our community.
-EyeCare for You provides free glasses and contact lenses in support of this much needed mission.
+EyeCare for You provides free eye care and glasses in support of this much needed mission.
 Dr. Ramsey continues to volunteer for the Raleigh Rescue Mission regularly, seeing patients from the mission on a monthly basis.

 She is also an advocate for those with vision needs abroad.
-Since devastating earthquake in 2010, she has been on two mission trips to Haiti to provide eye exams and glasses to rural Haitians.
-During each week-long trip, her team gave over 2000 eye exams and dispensed over 1,500 pairs of glasses to those without access to regular eye care.
-She has plans for another mission trip to Haiti in 2018.
+Since the devastating earthquake in 2010, she has been on several mission trips to Haiti to provide eye exams and glasses to rural Haitians.
+During each week-long trip, her team provides over 1,500 eye exams and dispenses over 2,000 pairs of glasses to those without access to regular eye care.
+She has plans for another mission trip to Haiti in 2019.

 She has member been a member of both the American Optometric Association and the North Carolina Optometric Association since 2009.

-When she is not examining eyes and enjoying her time at the office, she loves spending time with Amelia, Lance, and Waffles the dog, running, reading, and traveling with her family.
+When she is not examining eyes and enjoying her time at the office, she loves spending time with Amelia, running, reading, and traveling.